Running with an Abdominal Strain

 How to Run After Leg Day (Without Regretting It)

-If you’re determined to run after leg day, here’s how to do it smartly:
+If you’re going to run after leg day, here’s how to make it manageable

 1. Start with a Proper Warm-Up Running on sore legs is rough, but a good warm-up can make a huge difference.
 Do some dynamic stretches—leg swings, lunges, or even brisk walking- to get your muscles loose and increase blood flow.